AcadHub/Matlab-file-to-read-and-analyze-CT-Scan-images-in-DICOM-format/README.md

 # Matlab-file-to-read-and-analyze-CT-Scan-images-in-DICOM-format
-Matlab GUI code to read and analyze CY Scan images in DICOM format This code is provided by Dr. Goan https://www.academicblock.com
+Matlab GUI code to read and analyze CT Scan images in DICOM format This code is provided by Dr. Goan https://www.academicblock.com